CanEduDev/rover/README.md

 # Rover

-This repository contains the default code for all boards in the CanEduDev Rover - a comprehensive embedded systems platform featuring multiple STM32F302-based boards communicating over CAN bus.
+This repository contains software and tools for the CanEduDev Rover platform.

 The Rover system includes:
-- **Firmware**: C-based embedded code using FreeRTOS for various hardware components
+- **Firmware**: Embedded C-based firmware for STM32F302 microcontrollers, providing real-time control and CAN communication for all hardware components.
-- **ROS2 Gateway**: Python-based bridge between ROS and CAN bus for high-level control
+- **ROS2 Gateway**: Python-based bridge between ROS and Rover's CAN system for high-level control.
-- **Python Tools**: Development, testing, and configuration utilities
+- **Python Tools**: Development, testing, and configuration utilities.
-- **CAN Kingdom Protocol**: Custom communication protocol for device coordination

-For more documentation, visit [CanEduDev's Documentation website](https://www.canedudev.com/getting-started-with-the-rover/).
+For more documentation, visit [CanEduDev's Documentation](https://www.canedudev.com/getting-started-with-the-rover/).

 ## Hardware Components

-The Rover consists of multiple specialized boards:
+The Rover has a distributed control system consisting of multiple applications:
-- **Battery Monitor**: Monitors battery cell voltages and system power
+- **Battery Monitor**: Monitors battery cell voltages and system power.
-- **Light Arrays** (Front/Rear): LED control for lighting
+- **Light Array**: LED control for lighting.
-- **Obstacle Detectors** (Front/Rear): Distance sensing using ultrasonic sensors
+- **Obstacle Detector**: Distance sensing using ultrasonic sensors.
-- **Wheels** (4x): Speed monitoring and control
+- **Wheel**: Wheel speed monitoring.
-- **Servo**: Steering control with position feedback
+- **Servo**: Steering control.
-- **SBUS Receiver**: Radio control input for manual operation
+- **SBUS Receiver**: Adapter for interfacing with hobby Radio systems supporting SBUS.
-- **Motor**: Controls hobby ESCs (built from servo firmware with -DMOTOR flag)
+- **Motor**: Controls hobby ESCs.

-## Working with the repository
+## Getting Started

 This project is built using [Meson](https://mesonbuild.com/) with the Ninja backend.